tumaer/SciML/lecture/ae.md

 Autoencoder architecture (Adapted from [lilianweng.github.io](https://lilianweng.github.io/posts/2018-08-12-vae/)).
 ```

-The precursor to this paradigm is the realization which parameters/variables of our data are actually relevant.
-For this purpose we look at its roots in computational linear algebra beginning with the _Singular Value Decomposition_ to build towards the _Principal Component Analysis_, which subsequently feeds into _Autoencoder_ which are epitome of the Encoder-Decoder paradigm and build on the key insights from the Principal Component Analysis.
+The precursor to this paradigm is the realization of which parameters/variables of our data are actually relevant.
+For this purpose, we look at its roots in computational linear algebra, beginning with the _Singular Value Decomposition_ to build towards the _Principal Component Analysis_, which subsequently feeds into _Autoencoder_ which is the epitome of the Encoder-Decoder paradigm and builds on the key insights from the Principal Component Analysis.

 ## Singular Value Decomposition

 Generalizing the eigendecomposition of small matrices, the singular value decomposition allows for the factorization of real or complex matrices.
-For any matrix this decomposition can be computed, but only square matrices with a full set of linearly independent eigen-vectors can be diagonalized.
+For any matrix, this decomposition can be computed, but only square matrices with a full set of linearly independent eigenvectors can be diagonalized.
 Any $A \in \mathbb{R}^{m \times n}$ can be factored as

 $$
 A = U \Sigma V^{\top}